osor-io/osor_serialization/README.md

 ## Notes

 Part of the purpose of this module was to explore how to do serialization/deserialization fast using the features that Jai offers that aren't in most languages.
-It makes extensive use of the type information that the language gives but also makes extensive use of compile-time code generation.
-For each different type that the code will serialize/deserialize it will generate bespoke code to handle each of the members.
-The generated code is nice and fast but it's good to take into account that if this is very overused it might make a dent in compile times, although I haven't experienced any myself at the time of writing.
+It makes extensive use of the type information that the language gives but also makes good use of compile-time code generation.
+For each type that the code will serialize/deserialize it will generate bespoke code to handle its members.
+The generated code is nice and fast but it's good to take into account that if this is overused it might make a dent in compile times and potentially code size, although I haven't experienced either in any significant way myself at the time of writing.

 ## License